8 Living Rooms With Leather Sofas That Prove This Material is Back in Style

 (Image credit: Erlantz Biderbost.
 Design: De La Villa Studio)

-I'd attribute some of the resurgence of leather as a sofa material down to the biggest color trends at the moment.
+I'd attribute some of the resurgence of leather as a sofa material down to the biggest color trends of the moment.
 Neutrals are, generally, timeless, but the recent revival of brown color palettes makes leather an easy go-to for bringing a contrast in texture to a living room.

 "It's a bit like velvet in that leather does something magical when the light hits it that makes the color come alive," says Hugh Metcalf, an editor for Livingetc.com.
 "Light and shade feel more pronounced, especially in designs which play with forms beyond straight lines."